 The model includes active and reflective exercises, and it can be tailored to meet the needs of different clients groups or for individual needs and ages.
 The key to the model is the concept of a creative, living model that each practitioner can adapt and develop according to their clients' needs, and their own strengths and talents as a Practitioner.
 LEAP is unique in that we also consider the horses to be therapists in their own right rather than a 'tool' for the therapist; they're also given the choice and freedom in the work they do or choose not to do.
 The physical and emotional welfare of the horse is paramount, as is the selection of appropriate horses for a therapeutic herd.

 The first step towards becoming a LEAP Practitioner is to complete an Introduction to EFP/L Workshop, you can find out more by clicking here .
-This is a one day experential workshop where you experience some of the exercises in the LEAP Model as a client would, there is the opportunity to speak with the Senior Therapeutic Team to find out more about the training and which of our courses would be most suited to your needs.
+This is a one day experential workshop where you experience some of the exercises in the LEAP Model as a client would, there is the opportunity to speak with the Senior Therapeutic Team to find out more about the training and which of our courses would most suit your needs.

 The LEAP approach is NOT one size fits all!